zahir-core/grest-cli/README.md

-# gREST CLI
+# GREST CLI

-The command line interface for gREST applications
+The command line interface for GREST applications

 ## Installation